Skip to main content

 Dr Makepeace is a senior oncologist based at the Mount Vernon Cancer Centre and has specialised in the treatment of breast cancer for over 20 years.
 He has led the development of the chemotherapy service for breast cancer at The Chiltern Hospital which is staffed by three specialist chemotherapy nurses.

 For patients receiving treatment at the Chiltern, oncology advice is available on a 24-hour basis.
-This service was recently further enhanced by a new, purpose-built chemotherapy suite which was opened in October 2009 by Princess Alexandra.
+This service was recently further enhanced by the purpose-built chemotherapy suite which was opened in October 2009 by Princess Alexandra.

 For those patients requiring radiotherapy treatment, this may be arranged under Dr Makepeace's care at Mount Vernon Cancer Centre.
 Dr Makepeace also works closely with colleagues from the Oxford Cancer Centre with whom he liaises should it be more convenient for patients to receive their radiotherapy in that unit.